JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 using Plots
 ```

-In the previous section, we used the sine and cosine functions to show the `plot` function basic functionality.
-In all previous examples, we first calculated the values of the functions and then created the graphs.
-However, it is possible to pass functions directly to the `plot` function
+The previous section showed basic functionality of `plot`.
+We first calculated the values to be plotted and then created the graphs.
+However, it is possible to pass functions directly to `plot`.

 ```@example plots_fce
 t = range(0, 2π; length = 100)
 plot(t, [sin, cos]; label = ["sine" "cosine"])
 ```

-It is even possible to pass two functions first and then the vector of values in which these function will be evaluated
+It is even possible to pass two functions first and then the vector of values, where these functions will be evaluated.

 ```@example plots_fce
 plot(sin, x -> sin(2x), t; linewidth = 2, label = "")
 ```

-Instead of the vector of values, it is also possible to use the similar syntax as for ranges and to pass the starting, stopping point, and length (the length is optional)
+Instead of a vector of values, we can also use a similar syntax as for ranges with the starting point, stopping point, and optionally length.

 ```@example plots_fce
 plot(sin, x -> sin(2x), 0, 2π, 100; linewidth = 2, label = "")